Upgrade Business Internet in Canada: A Comprehensive Guide

 5. Consider the SD-WAN Approach

 For many businesses, combining two affordable connections beats one expensive one.
-The redundancy alone is worth it.
+The redundancy alone can be worth it, especially if your business has already been hurt by internet outages.

 6. Negotiate